taky-kongo/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete: This script delete the file betty.

 9-firstdirdeletion: This script deletes the directory my_first_directory that is in the /tmp directory.

+10-back: This script changes the working directory to the previous one.